swaggyyousef/Creativa-Bot/README.md

-# Discord Bot - Aiven MySQL + Free Hosting
+# Discord Bot - Koyeb Deployment

 ## Local Development
 Create a `.env` file in the same directory as bot.py: